linuxserver/docker-documentation/docs/general/split-dns.md

 ### Pihole & dnsmasq

-Enable `dnsmasq.d` on pihole using the following command:
+Enable `dnsmasq.d` on pihole (only required on v6 or higher) using the following command:

 ```
 sudo pihole-FTL --config misc.etc_dnsmasq_d true